makidoll/hifi-obs-streaming/README.md

 - Download [websocket-relay.js](https://raw.githubusercontent.com/phoboslab/jsmpeg/master/websocket-relay.js)
 - Change your directory to where `websocket-relay.js` is and run `npm install ws`
 - Then run `node websocket-relay.js STREAM_NAME STREAM_PORT WEBSOCKET_PORT`
-- Make sure that you portforward the websocket port!
+- Make sure that you portforward the websocket port (second number)!
 Thats where people will be connecting to.
+The first port is where you connect to with OBS.

 You can put this command in a `.bat` or `.sh` file too so it's easier to start up next time.

 <img src="https://raw.githubusercontent.com/makitsune/hifi-obs-streaming/master/README/step_02.png"/>

 ## 3. Changing your OBS settings

+Go to Settings =>

 Go to Settings => Output => Advanced => Recording